andriesfilmer/gtd/cheatsheets/vim.md

     q                                  " Stops recording the macro
     <num>@q                            " Repeat the macro <num> number of times

-## sudo

-If you forgot to start Vim as root and write the file without the permissions.

-    :w !sudo tee %

 ## ctags

     ctags -R *